AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 ## KDJ

-KDJ is calculated quite alike Stochastic indicator, it uses EMA also, but the difference is in having a J line.
+KDJ is calculated quite alike [Stochastic](#stochastic_oscillator) indicator, but the difference is in having a J line, which Stochastic does not have.

 <ol>
 	<li>The %K line is calculated the following way:<br>